 - We work closely with parliamentarians and other key decision makers.
-At the moment, we are working on the Welsh Government’s new draft curriculum and recently worked on the UK Government’s guidance and regulations on Relationships and Sex Education.
+We advised on the Welsh Government’s new curriculum and worked on the UK Government’s guidance and regulations on Relationships and Sex Education.
 As an active member of the Religious Education Council of England and Wales, we have also been doing a significant amount to champion the recommendations of the Commission on Religious Education.

 - We have also been campaigning hard to make faith schools more inclusive.
 In 2018, we were successful in overturning a Government proposal to drop a 50% cap on religiously selective admissions in new academies and free schools.
 And, in 2019, we have been working hard to stop a wave of new 100% selective voluntary aided faith schools from opening, including via a letter to the Secretary of State for Education signed by over 180 high-profile campaigners, politicians, academics, religious leaders, and humanists.

 - In 2013 we co-founded the Fair Admissions Campaign, which published a groundbreaking map of how religiously and socio-economically inclusive every English secondary school is.
 In 2015, we published An Unholy Mess detailing how virtually all the religiously selective schools in England had breached the school admissions code and were therefore acting unlawfully.
 Since 2017, we have also published two significant reports on how faith schools discriminate against those who do not share the faith of the school: No Room at the Inn (showing the level of discrimination in admissions in Church of England schools) and Non-religious Need Not Apply (which shows the level of discrimination against non-religious pupils in faith school applications).